 And there are seeds of change ahead, as more and more doctors and activists are seeing the value in rethinking the experience of cervical screenings.
 In the US, a group called Ceek Women’s Health has designed a range of speculum options, based on the understanding that women’s bodies and emotional needs require different sizes, shapes and features.

 Another exciting innovation is Yona, a device which tackles a range of issues, including removing the noise a speculum makes when it’s being screwed open, and using three bills rather than two, allowing for the same visibility without having to stretch the vagina as wide, and – inspired by the sex toy industry – is made from silicone.

 In the meantime, better training is crucial for medical professionals conducting smear tests.
 Professor Rymer, for example, pioneered a new training method where lay women teach doctors to perform intimate examinations.
 “This not only improves their technical skills but also their communication skills,” she explains.

 The wider medical community is also beginning to recognise the value in empowering women when it comes to the use of a tool like a speculum.
 According to Jo’s Cervical Cancer Trust, 80 per cent of women would prefer to self-sample at home, rising to 88 per cent for women who had delayed having a smear test.
-After a study in the British Medical Journal confirmed the value of at-home tests, the Department of Health is now considering this option.

 Professor Rymer also strongly encourages women to speak up if they find the procedure painful, request a particular gender of practitioner and always know that they can ask for it to stop at any time.